yun044/30github/README.md

 97. Creating theme songs for everyday actions
 98. Teaching my toothbrush to dance
 99. Randomly narrating my life like a documentary
-100. Loving humanity so much that I made this list!
+100. Loving humanity so much that I made this list!!!